ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

           requests:
             cpu: 300m
 ```
-Deploy the multi-architecture application by using the command below
+Deploy the multi-architecture application by using the command below:

 ```console
 kubectl apply -f multi-arch-deployment.yaml
 ```
-Execute the following command to check the running pods
+Execute the following command to check the running pods:

 ```console
 kubectl get pods
 ```
-Now the output should show all the pods from three deployments.
-To test the application, run the following command to check messages from all three versions of the application
+The output should show all the pods from three deployments.
+To test the application, run the following command to check messages from all three versions of the application:

 ```console
 for i in $(seq 1 10); do curl -w '\n' http://<external_ip>; done